samesense/hmmlearn/README.rst

 .. |appveyor| image:: https://ci.appveyor.com/api/projects/status/3c70msixtdvvae20/branch/master?svg=true
    :target: https://ci.appveyor.com/project/superbobry/hmmlearn/branch/master

+I've modififed hmmlearn so that transitions to previous states and between non-adjacent states are not allowed. -perry

 hmmlearn is a set of algorithms for **unsupervised** learning and inference of Hidden Markov Models.
 For supervised learning learning of HMMs and similar models see `seqlearn <https://github.com/larsmans/seqlearn>`_.